Drone Laws in Virginia

 Are drones allowed in Virginia?

-Drones are allowed in Virginia for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Virginia for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Virginia State legislature
+Specific additional drone use laws by the Virginia State legislature

 Definitions: